 The Living With a Star (LSW) program is a project by NASA with the goal of understanding why the Sun varies over time and how this effects the Earth, more specifically, how it effects human life on Earth rather than just general geoastrophysics.
 The scientific portion of the project began on the 11th of February, 2010, when the Solar Dynamics Observatory (SDO) was launched into a geosynchronous orbit.
 This spacecraft was given the task of taking incredibly detailed readings from the Sun in regards to its magnetic field, corona and solar radiance.
 To perform this task three separate modules were integrated onto the satellite: The Helioseismic and Magnetic Imager (HMI); the Extreme Ultraviolet Variability Experiment (EVE); and the Atmospheric Imaging Assembly (AIA).
 Luckily it is the just the final one that we need to concern ourselves with today.
 The AIA unit is most similar to traditional photography being able to take pictures containing the whole Sun in eight different ultraviolet wavelengths and with very high resolutions (4096×4096).

-Ultra high energy cosmic ray (UHECR) are cosmic rays which are measured to have over 1018 eV of kinetic energy.
+Ultra high energy cosmic rays (UHECR) are cosmic rays which are measured to have over 1018 eV of kinetic energy.
 Many of these particles exist beyond the Greisen–Zatsepin–Kuzmin limit, a theoretical limit based on the interaction of the cosmic rays above a certain energy threshold and the photons of the cosmic microwave background radiation.
-In essence if the particles were of too high energy they would of interacted and slowed down, but this restriction only applies over a certain distance.
+In essence if the particles were of too high energy they would have interacted and slowed down, but this restriction only applies over a certain distance.
 UHECRs are believed to be produced locally and so are not restricted by the limit.
-There is also a possibility that heavier nuclei my circumvent the limit also but what particles make up UHECRs are still unknown.
+There is also a possibility that heavier nuclei may circumvent the limit also, but what particles make up UHECRs are still unknown.
 Despite this the mass compositions have been measured by the Pierre Auger Observatory in Argentina which is believed to show particles of higher mass than helium with an upper limit of about iron.

 In recent years there has been increased interest amateur aerospace engineering with more and more individuals thinking it might be fun to give it a try.
 The CubeSat, originally proposed in 1999, is simply a cubic satellite with each edge only being 10 cm long.
 They normally contain simple commercial electronics and weigh no more that 1.5 kilo each.
 Normally they get thrown out of space station or dropped off as part of the payload on a rocket.
 They can carry a wide variety of scientific equipment (although only one or two at a time) and are perfect both for people wanting to learn about a bit of engineering and also researchers who want to perform simple mass studies in an astrophysical environment.